arun250/Python-projects/README.md

 16. get_game_data.py -- Advanced python file management
 17. pdfconverter.py -- it converts the uploaded image files into pdf
 18. Flask tutorial
+19. Movie Selector -- Gives you the short description from the users input using API